jedi4ever/bashpack/README.md

 ## Todos/Ideas
 - build a bashpack from a GIT repo or NPM Tarball

-- report warning  if packing on a different architecture
-- report error if bashpack is run on the wrong architecture
 - ability to pass nodejs options

 - include DYLIBS in bashpack